-About Dialectical Behavioral Therapy
+About Dialectical Behavior Therapy

-Dialectical behavioral therapy gives you great promise for your future.
+Dialectical behavior therapy gives you great promise for your future.
 This therapy lays the foundation for meeting your life goals.
 For example, you use skills gained through DBT to understand your needs and accept them.
 You also start rebuilding your life through this helpful therapy process.

 DBT takes place in individual counseling and group therapy.
 In individual counseling for DBT, you work one-on-one with your dedicated therapist.
 You dig deep into the therapy in ways best suited for your recovery.
 In the group setting, you gain an understanding of DBT concepts and learn skills to apply throughout your relationships with loved ones.

 DBT includes a focus on your strengths and capabilities.
 You learn to manage your emotions as well as your behaviors.
 Also, you learn mindfulness for applying that skill in all areas of your daily life.
 You even gain interpersonal skills and learn how to accept times or sources of distress, to tolerate other people and situations better.

 One of the best benefits from DBT is learning how to have difficult discussions without becoming emotional.
 You learn to see things more clearly as well as communicate better with others.
 This works well throughout your life.
 You then gain immediate benefit in school, work, community, and home settings.